Importing or moving fish to the UK from 1 January 2021

 Imports from the EU

-Importers of most fish and fishery products (as products of animal origin) from the EU need to ensure they:
+From 1 January 2021, importers of most fish and fishery products (as products of animal origin) from the EU need to ensure they:

 - submit illegal, unreported and unregulated (IUU) fishing documents to the port health authority in advance of the consignment’s arrival